Vankleek Hill Collegiate Institute: Facilities

 computers.
 VCI is equipped with two regulation tennis courts.
 The residents from Vankleek Hill are always welcome in using the courts.

+The cafeteria now houses a stage where performances such as dances, talent shows and school plays are put on.

 Annual Green Day

 Green Day has become a proud, school-wide tradition at VCI.
 For 8 years and counting, VCI students and staff take time out of their busy schedules by helping out senior citizens in the Vankleek Hill community.
 They rake leaves and clean up lawns, front and back, to make room for all of that wonderful new spring growth.